-Applicants should read all eligibility and assessment criteria closely and attach detailed evidence that supports the assessment criteria, where applicable using the templates provided.
+Applicants should read all eligibility and assessment criteria closely and attach detailed evidence that supports the assessment criteria.

 You will need to set up an account to access our online portal.

 To apply, you must:

 - complete and submit the application through the online portal - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.